SpencerBall99/ASLclassifier/README.md

 # ASLclassifier
-### A convolutional neural network which classifies 56x56 pixel images of American Sign Language letters.
+*Built by Spencer Ball, November 2020

-*Built by Spencer Ball
+## What is it
-*November 2020
+A convolutional neural network which classifies 56x56 pixel images of American Sign Language letters.

 ## Results
 88.1% Validation Accuracy achieved.
 For confusion matrix and accuracy/loss plots see output at bottom of the notebook file.